What you need to know

 20. TRAVEL TEACHES YOU TO MAKE THE MOST OF EACH MOMENT

 Life is short and the older I get the more I realize how short it really is.
+Like we talk about in our quotes about new beginnings.
 Each day is a new beginning, a fresh awakening, a beautiful opportunity for something wonderful to happen.
 And each day comes with a choice

 How are you going to spend it?
 Too often, people get lost in the rut wasting away precious minutes.